Frequently Asked Questions

 - Online over 12 weeks (recommended 12 – 15 hours engagement per week)

-- Acceleration of the 12-week session to six-weeks is offered to students who meet the eligibility criteria* (recommended 25 – 30 hours per week engaged in learning and assessment activities)
+- Acceleration of the 12-week session to six-weeks is offered to students (when the 12-week session commences) who meet the eligibility criteria (recommended 25 – 30 hours per week engaged in learning and assessment activities)

 - Face-to-face over five weeks (recommended 30 – 35 hours engagement per week).